crisperdue/prooftoys-site/content/logic-facts.md

 # Advanced quantifier laws

 These are mostly needed for more advanced proofs, especially proofs of existence, with the existential quantifier.
-A handful of simple number facts have quantifiers, but they don't need the quantifier laws to prove them.
+A handful of simple number facts have quantifiers, but their proofs don't need these quantifier laws.

 These laws all contain quantifiers, `forall`, `exists`, or `exists1` for "unique existence".
 A few also use `the1`, which gives the unique value satisfying a condition, if there is indeed exactly one such value.
-These rules need more explaining than the ones shown above, but many simple theorems do not need them, so on a first reading it might make sense to postpone studying them.
-On the other hand, they correspond closely to laws that exist in first-order logic, and that may help some readers.

-Also, in some of the theorem statements there are occurrences of the variable `A` in the scope of a bound variable.
-In a form such as `forall {x.
-A}`, it is not possible to substitute for `A` in a way that has the variable `x` in the result.
-Proper substitution automatically renames the `x` in `forall {x.
-A}` to something else if `x` is free in the term that replaces `A`, so you would not get the desired result.

-On the other hand, in a form such as `forall {x. p x}`, `p x` can match any term with a true/false value.
-For example it can match `x + 0 = x`, though it does not look like it.
-The trick is that `x + 0 = x` is equivalent to `{z. z + 0 = z} x`.
-So substituting `{z. z + 0 = z}` for `p` and then using beta conversion (also a form of substitution, see above) results in `x + 0 = x` as desired.
-In fact there is no need to change `x` to `z`.
-Even `{x. x + 0 = x}` works fine and is slightly simpler.

-This notation with `p x` captures the same idea as informal notations such as `∀ x. phi(x)` sometimes found in textbooks.
+Uses here of `p x` capture the same idea as informal notations such as `∀ x. phi(x)` found in some textbooks.

 {{% preblock %}}
 Rearrangement: